asam-ev/qc-framework/demo_pipeline/README.md

 ```

 The docker image will automatically:
-- Detect the type of file passed as input
+- Detect the type of file passed as input.
-- Create the specific config according to [config schema](../doc/schema/config_format.xsd)
+- Create the specific config according to [config schema](../doc/schema/config_format.xsd).
-- Execute the runtime with specific checker, result pooling and text result application
+- Execute the runtime with specific checker, result pooling and text result application.

 Currently the demo_pipeline will clone and execute: